Escaping the Excel spreadsheet scheduling quagmire

 union requirements.

-Previously, I spent eight to 12 hours a week staff scheduling in Excel.
+Previously, I spent eight to 12 hours a week staff scheduling in Excel spreadsheets.
 I

 had to constantly cut, paste, then double-check if I had overwritten something crucial.